 - Blocks of apartments – these are scarce, but sound investments for those with deep pockets

-- Student accommodation and serviced apartments – these make terrible investments.
+- Student accommodation and serviced apartments – make terrible investments.
 Enough said!

 - Commercial and Industrial real estate – sound investments for sophisticated investors who already own a substantial residential property portfolio